humdrum-tools/humdrum-documentation/guide/ch01/index.md

 <span class="tool">tacet</span>, <span class="tool">trans</span> and
 <span class="tool">reihe</span> may evoke fairly accurate ideas about
 what they do.
-Ironically, the most recognizable tools are typically the least useful tools in the toolkit \-- because they are so specialized.
+Ironically, the most recognizable tools are typically the least useful tools in the toolkit &mdash; because they are so specialized.
 The most powerful Humdrum tools have names such as
 <span class="tool">cleave</span>, <span class="tool">humsed</span>,
 <span class="tool">simil</span>, <span class="tool">recode</span>,